Department of Italian, Fall 2020 Courses

 New this Fall!!!

 ITAL 232 Italian through Art.
-This is a one-credit course taught mainly in English that is open to all students.
+This is a 1-credit course taught mainly in English that is open to all students.
 The course will survey the major works of artists such as Brunelleschi, Donatello, Botticelli and Leonardo Da Vinci.
 Students will learn some technical terminology in Italian.
-If you love art, this is the course for you!

 For students in the language program.
 We will be offering ITAL 009: Italian for Romance Language Speakers again.
 This is an accelerated course that combines Intensive Basic and Intensive Intermediate for students who have never taken Italian before but are fluent in Spanish or another Romance Language.

-Students who have completed Intensive Intermediate Italian and above can practice their spoken Italian by signing up for ITAL 408: Italian Practicum.
-This is a one-credit Teletandem course in which all students are partnered with a native Italian speaker from the University of Salento in Puglia.
+Students who have completed Intensive Intermediate Italian and above can practice their spoken Italian by signing up for ITAL 409: Italian Practicum.
+This is a 1-credit Teletandem course in which all students are partnered with a native Italian speaker from the University of Salento in Puglia.
 There are 3 in-class meetings on ZOOM with your professor during the semester.

 Remember that to receive a Minor in Italian you need to complete 6 courses so after ITAL 112 Advanced Italian 2, you only have 2 more courses to go!
 ITAL 233: Writing and Culture is a requirement for the Minor which will be offered in Spring 2021 so students who have just finished Advanced 2 should consider ITAL 231: Topics in Contemporary Italy.